uniglot/uniglot/README.md

 - `Python`: build REST API server using `Django`.
 In terms of pure `Python`, most work can be done without reading documents.
 To figure out undocumented specifications of a 3rd-party library, I can read and understand code of the library.
 - `C`: earn a four-year undergraduate degree 👨🏻‍🎓 in CS.
 Still useful when I read the code of `PostgreSQL` or `CPython`.
 - `C++` and `Java`: solve LeetCode problems.
 Don't ask me too much 😇
 - `Go`: re-implement some of GNU coreutils.
-Go is must-have to understand implementation of `Kubenetes`, `Terraform`, and other related projects of them.
+Go is must-have to understand implementation of `Kubenetes`, `Terraform`, and other related projects to them.

 **Container & Cloud Infrastructure**